 By area, the main features are:

-- Spain has a balance sheet characterized by a high proportion of variable-rate loans (basically mortgages and corporate lending) and liabilities composed mainly of customer demand deposits.
-The ALCO portfolio acts as a management lever and hedging for the bank's balance sheet, mitigating its sensitivity to interest rate fluctuations.
+- Spain has a balance sheet characterized by a high proportion of variable-rate loans (mortgages and corporate lending) and liabilities composed mainly by customer demand deposits.
+The ALCO portfolio acts as a management lever and hedging for the balance sheet, mitigating its sensitivity to interest rate fluctuations.
 The balance sheet interest rate risk profile remained stable during the year, with Spain as the franchise with the highest positive sensitivity to rates in the Group.
 On the other hand, as mentioned, at the end of December 2022 the ECB set the benchmark interest rate at 2.5%, held the marginal deposit facility rate at 2.0% and the marginal loan facility rate at 2.75%.
 Thus, the European benchmark interest rates (Euribor) showed significant increases in the year.
 In this regard, customer spread is starting to benefit from interest rate hikes, expected to continue in the coming quarters.

 - In Turkey, the sensitivity of loans, which are mostly fixed-rate but with relatively short maturities, and the ALCO portfolio balance the sensitivity of deposits on the liability side.
 The interest rate risk is thus limited, both in Turkish lira and in foreign currencies.
-With regard to benchmark rates, there was an increase of 200 basis points in the first quarter compared to the level seen in December 2020; during the second quarter the benchmark rates remained unchanged; and, in the third and fourth quarters saw a reversal of the trend, with reductions of 100 and 400 basis points, respectively.
-The customer spread in Turkish lira has improved in 2021 in a volatile environment.
+However, the economic value risk increases in 2022 mainly due to the compulsory purchases of bonds required by the local supervisor.
+Customer spread improved in 2022 due to the lower cost of deposits.

 - In South America, the interest rate risk profile remains low as most countries in the area have a fixed/variable composition and maturities that are very similar for assets and liabilities, with limited net interest income sensitivity.
 In addition, in balance sheets with several currencies, interest rate risk is managed for each of the currencies, showing a very low level of risk.
-Regarding the benchmark rates of the central banks of Peru and Colombia, a rising trend in rates began in the third quarter of 2021, with increases of 225 and 125 basis points, respectively, in 2022.
+Regarding the benchmark rates of the central banks of Peru and Colombia, they rose the interest rates by 500 and 900 basis points, respectively, in 2022.
 Customer spreads improved in Peru, impacted by an interest rates hikes environment, while falling in Colombia, affected by the highest increase in the cost of deposits derived from a faster liabilities repricing than assets repricing as a result of a sharp interest rates hikes.

 INTEREST RATES (PERCENTAGE)